 Rare events do not mean their outcomes are uncommon

 We could ask ourselves another question: What is the chance that no footprints would ever be preserved.
-The answer is that there is less of chance that none are preserved and any single print is preserved.
-Why, because quintillions of footprints have been created over time.
+The answer is that there is less of a chance that none are preserved and any single print is preserved.
+Why, because quintillions upon quintillions of footprints have been created over time.
 Think of it as being like a lottery.
 What are the chances that an individual wins the lottery: very small.
-But what are the chances that anyone wins the lottery even though the chance for each individual in very small?
+But what are the chances that someone wins the lottery even though the chance for each individual in very small?
 Very high!

 You have probably created hundreds of thousands of footprints in sand and mud in your lifetime.
 The chances that even one of them will still exist 1000 years from now is near zero percent.
 But there are 7 billion people on earth each of which is producing hundreds of thousands of footprints.
 What are the chances that some footprints of any of them will survive 1000 years: If not 100% it is something very close to it.

 There are billions of footprints in the geological column.
 But according to young earth creationists, the majority of the geological column was formed over just a few months only 4350 years ago.
 Hence, all the footprints had to have been formed nearly simultaneously during a global chaotic event in which thousands of feet of sediment were being deposited in a short period of time.
 Footprints in this geological record are a serious challenge to this alternative geological model of earth history.

 Despite this challenge, young earth creationists (YECs) have not only not been willing to say this is a problem for their model but have sought to turn the tables and claim it is the conventional geologists that have a problem.